We take a look at one of the most frequently asked questions, ‘What are the property rights of couples who live together?’

 Tenants in Common and Joint Tenants

-What all the above have in common however is that they give no guarantee of success.
+None of these options offer any guarantee of success.
 They are also remedies that will be both financially and emotionally expensive to pursue.
-So, if you expect to have an interest in a property then the best advice is to make sure it is clarified from the outset.
+So, if you are just about to start to live together and expect to have an interest in a property then the best advice is to make sure the legal ownership is clarified from the outset.
 Never invest in a property that you don’t legally own without ensuring that your interest is going to be properly and legally reflected.

 So how do you do that?
-Property can be jointly held in one of two ways.
+Property can be jointly held in two ways.
 If you own a property as Joint Tenants there’s a presumption you own it equally, however much you each put in to it.
-If either owner dies whilst the property is still jointly owned their share will pass automatically to the other by survivorship, even if they’ve left a Will passing their estate elsewhere.
+If either owner dies while the property is still jointly owned their share will pass automatically to the other by survivorship, even if they made a Will leaving their estate to someone else.
 If there’s an express declaration that the property is owned as Joint Tenants then on any dispute the starting point will be that they own the property equally and if one party wants to suggest otherwise the burden is on them to show why there should be an unequal division.

-Its not only disputes between cohabiting couples that arise.
+It’s not only disputes between cohabiting couples that arise.
 A special word of warning for parents helping their children get on the property ladder is appropriate here.
-If you’re a parent helping out with a purchase and you want to ensure that the money stays within your family then make it clear at the outset that you expect to have a charge against the property so that if there’s a sale your money comes back to you.
+If you’re a parent helping out with a purchase and you want to ensure that the money stays within your family, then make it clear at the outset that you expect to have a charge against the property so that if there’s a sale your money comes back to you.
 Think about a formal loan agreement so that there’s no room for confusion.
 That may sound cold hearted but it’s an awful lot better than the alternative.
-We see too many cases where parents provide a deposit, sometimes more, to a couple setting up home together.
+We see too many cases where parents provide a deposit, sometimes more, to an unmarried couple setting up home together.
 The property is bought as Joint Tenants with no reflection of the parental contribution.
 The couple separate and the parents expect to get their money back if only to enable their child to start again.
-But with nothing written down each party is entitled to claim half the proceeds and the parents face a long and costly struggle to achieve anything different.
+But with nothing written down each party is entitled to claim half the proceeds and the parents will face a long and costly struggle if they want to achieve a different outcome.